Understanding Providers

 - Runs a validation tool to confirm it works

-Note: Even though no credentials are needed, MCPBundles creates a "connection" record so it can track which providers you're using and verify they're operational.
+Note: Even though no credentials are needed, MCPBundles creates a "connection" record so it can track which providers you're using and verify they're functioning correctly.

 Credential Storage & Security